menu icon

 Applique

 • The apron front appliques are fun, but not necessary.
-And my zig zag skills are not all that great, but I am still happy with how they turned out.
-Pin your cut out to the apron front and zig zag around to secure into place.
+And my zig-zag skills are not all that great, but I am still happy with how they turned out.
+Pin your cutout to the apron front and zig-zag around to secure it in place.
 Pattern pieces are in the cutting guide that you printed out.

-For the Cinderella Work Apron, I added details to the mop and bucket by zig zagging on top of the fabric for the mop bands as well as bucket lines.
+For the Cinderella Work Apron, I added details to the mop and bucket by zig-zagging on top of the fabric for the mop bands and bucket lines.
 Elsa and Anna do not have appliques.

 crown template pinned onto yellow fabric